 Campsite launched Aug 2024.
 Thursday launched Oct 2021.
 Thursday is the veteran here.
 Campsite entered later, with the benefit of watching what worked and what didn't in the category.

-Pick Campsite if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers Productivity.
+Pick Campsite if you want the product with the larger community behind it; you prefer newer tools with fresher tech; you need something that also covers Messaging.

-Pick Thursday if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Games.
+Pick Thursday if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Web App.

 Campsite: Scattered conversations are slowing your team down.
 Campsite combines post, calls, docs, and chat so your team can move faster and stay focused.